-Participant's Annual Base Salary Participant's Target Incentive % X Participant's Performance Modifier % = Baseline Incentive Payout ---------------------------------- -- -- --- ---------------------------------
+Participant's Annual Base X Salary Participant's Target Incentive % X Participant's Performance Modifier % = Baseline Incentive Payout -- -- --- -- --- --------------------------------- --

-Second, the participant's baseline incentive payout may be adjusted upward or downward based on individual performance relative to individual performance factors set for such executives for 2022, in the sole discretion of the Compensation Committee, to determine the final incentive payout.
+Second, the participant's baseline incentive payout may be adjusted upward or downward based on individual performance relative to individual performance factors set for such executives for 2023, in the sole discretion of the Compensation Committee, to determine the final incentive payout.
 Any upward adjustment based on individual factors is limited to no more than 33%.
 A participant's incentive payout may not exceed 200% of the target incentive.

 Target Incentive and Business Unit Performance Basis.
-The target incentive percentage, which the Compensation Committee sets each year, is a percentage of the executive's base salary and is the amount the executive could earn assuming the Company or business unit achieved target goals, the executive achieved his/her individual objectives, and otherwise met performance expectations.
-The 2022 target incentive percentages were increased from the 2021 levels, for each executive other than Mr. Brewer, based on a review of their scope of responsibilities and relevant competitive market data.
+The target incentive percentage, which the Compensation Committee sets each year, is a percentage of the executive's base salary and is the amount the executive could earn assuming the Company or business unit achieved target goals, the executive achieved his/ her individual objectives, and otherwise met performance expectations.
+The 2023 target incentive percentages were increased from the 2022 levels, for Mr. Brewer, Mr. Lynch, and Mr. Starrs based on a review of their scope of responsibilities and relevant competitive market data.
 Target incentive percentages were based on each executive's position and were set to be generally consistent with market data and the range of total direct compensation that the Compensation Committee targets for the NEOs.
-The target incentive percentages for each NEO during 2022 and 2021 are detailed in the table below.
+The target incentive percentages for each NEO during 2023 and 2022 are detailed in the table below.

-Name 2022 2021
+Name 2023 2022

-Oliver G. (Chip) Brewer III 125% 125%
+Oliver G. (Chip) Brewer III 140% 125%

-Brian P. Lynch 85% 75%
+Brian P. Lynch 100% 85%

-Arthur F. Starrs 85% 85%
+Arthur F. Starrs 100% 85%

-Glenn F. Hickey 75% 60%
+Glenn F. Hickey 75% 75%

-Mark F. Leposky 75% 60%
+Mark F. Leposky 75% 75%